seanbaxter/DirectXShaderCompiler/docs/Atomics.rst

 Atomic instructions
 ===================

-For cases where simple loads and stores are not sufficient, LLVM provides various atomic instructions.
+For cases where simple loads and stores are not sufficient, LLVM37 provides various atomic instructions.
 The exact guarantees provided depend on the ordering; see `Atomic orderings`_.